What Is Marketing Automation? Tips to Help You Get Started

 By rethinking the batch-and-blast and sending personalized, targeted messages at the right time, you’ll increase conversions and return on investment for your marketing campaigns while improving your email deliverability and sender reputation.

-And if that’s not all, highly targeted email campaigns can make three times more revenue than other campaigns, as well as resulting in half the number of unsubscribes.
+And that’s not all.
+Highly targeted email campaigns can make three times more revenue than other campaigns, as well as resulting in half the number of unsubscribes.
 If you can create SMS campaigns that compliment your email ones, you can potentially see impressive results.

 Questions to ask yourself before automating your marketing campaigns